James Duddridge is the Member of Parliament for Rochford and Southend East, and Minister for Africa for the United Kingdom Government.

 James was first elected in May 2005, winning 17,874 votes.
 He was subsequently re-elected in 2010, 2015, 2017 and 2019, where he received 27,063 votes – or 58.7% of the vote - and a majority of 12,286, his biggest ever.

-James Duddridge was first elected as the Member of Parliament for Rochford & Southend East in May 2005 and re-elected in 2010, 2015, 2017 and 2019.
-Born in 1971, James lives in Southend with his wife Katy, their two young sons Tom and Henry, their daughter Mary and their two cats Barney and Charlie.
+Born in 1971, James lives in Southend with his wife Katy, their two young sons Tom and Henry, their daughter Mary and their four cats.

 Upon leaving Essex University, James went on to pursue a successful business career in the private sector.
-He was a banker with Barclays in the City of London and Africa for 10 years, rising to National Sales Director in the Ivory Coast and eventually running the bank’s operations in Botswana with a staff of 750 people.
-He was also a founder member of the highly successful national polling firm YouGov.
-He remains interested in financial matters and the effect of legislation on business.
+He was a banker with Barclays in the City of London and Africa for 10 years, rising to National Sales Director on the Ivory Coast and eventually running the bank’s operations in Botswana.
+He was also a founding member of the highly successful national polling firm YouGov.

-In addition to his campaigns, James also works closely with local schools and community groups, and has hosted several visits to Westminster to encourage young people to take an active interest in politics.
-While in the House of Commons, James sat on both the Commons Environment Select Committee, and the International Development Select Committee.
-He was appointed to David Cameron’s front-bench in January 2008 as Opposition Whip with responsibility for the Department of Work and Pensions and the Cabinet Office.
-In December 2008 he was promoted within his role as Opposition Whip, and was responsible for the Treasury department.
+In 2008, James was appointed to David Cameron’s front-bench as Opposition Whip with responsibility for the Department of Work and Pensions and the Cabinet Office.
+In December 2008 he was promoted within his role as Opposition Whip and was responsible for the Treasury department.